 So, if you make your payments on time, your normal spending activity and collateral will help you to build your credit.
 With time, you may opt to move to unsecured credit card issuers’ options to provide you more financial flexibility.

 Secured cards work best for people with no or bad credit.
-One card to consider includes the Capital One Secured credit card.
+One card to consider includes the Step secured credit card.

 Unsecured Credit Cards